UWMadisonUcomm/devblog/about/index.md

 title:  "About UW DevBlog"
 ---

-_UW DevBlog_, a space for sharing best practices, ideas and tools with the UW–Madison campus developer community.
+_UW DevBlog_ is a space for sharing best practices, ideas and tools with the [University of Wisconsin-Madison](http://www.wisc.edu) campus developer community.

 Initially, this will be a platform for [University Communications](http://uc.wisc.edu/) and [DoIT](http://www.doit.wisc.edu/)’s [Web and Mobile Solutions group](https://www.doit.wisc.edu/about/departments/#adi) to talk a little bit about the work we’re doing and how we do it.

-## In the Sandbox
+### In the Sandbox
 In addition to using the blog to share ideas and tips, the blog itself is an excercise in learning and discovery.
 If you follow along, you’ll likely notice changes in design and code from time to time.

 At the moment this project is leveraging some of the tools that have become key components of our development process (and some of our initial posts here are about these tools):